22Neves/devsite-docs/guides/checkout-pro/obtain-test-credentials.en.md

 # Obtain test credentials

-During integration, use test credentials provided by a test seller user.
-This will allow you to validate the process in a secure environment before using production credentials, ensuring everything works correctly.
+During integration, use **test credentials** provided by a test seller user.
+These will allow you to perform the necessary configurations and tests without creating real payments in production.

 To do this, follow the steps below: